myikev2/myikev2-website/content/en/docs/SetupFile/_index.md

 # enable IKEv2 fragmentation
   enablefragment: false

 # MTU for IKEv2 fragmentation
+# note: the MTU here is max size of clear IKEv2 payloads,
+# so the result IKEv2 packet after fragmentation will be bigger than this value with IKEv2 encap/encryption/IP encap overheads
-  mtu: 1400
+  mtu: 1100

 # IKEv2 message reassembly timeout
   reassembletimeout: 30s